| | | |

 Cacio e Pepe (Cheese and Pepper)

-Simple and deeply flavorful — just pecorino cheese, freshly cracked black pepper, and a splash of pasta water to create a creamy, clingy sauce.
+Simple and deeply flavorful, just pecorino cheese, freshly cracked black pepper, and a splash of pasta water to create a creamy super flavorful sauce.
 A Roman staple that works wonderfully with the chewy texture of pici.

 Pici alle Briciole (Pici with Toasted Breadcrumbs)